|

 Not necessarily.
 Our overheads are low compared to those

 of large factory-type organizations.
-Whether we make your

 Are sewn flags more expensive than printed flags?